magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly.md

 -  **Image optimization**—Offloads image processing and resizing load to the Fastly service freeing servers to process orders and conversions efficiently.
 See [Fastly image optimization]({{ page.baseurl }}/cloud/cdn/fastly-image-optimization.html).

-We highly recommend using Fastly for your CDN, security, and image optimization needs.
-The only case where you might not want to use Fastly is for a headless deployment.
+We highly recommend using Fastly for your CDN, security, and image optimization needs, unless you plan to use {{ site.data.var.ee}} through a headless deployment.
+In that case, you do not need to use Fastly.

 ## Fastly CDN module for Magento